Otus-DevOps-2023-03/gneginskiy_infra/README.md

 and then, add the line below and save file:

-`alias ssh_internalhost='ssh -t -A appuser@51.250.75.7  "ssh appuser@10.128.0.34"'`
+`alias ssh_someinternalhost='ssh -t -A appuser@51.250.75.7  "ssh appuser@10.128.0.34"'`

 then, we perform the command to set the alias:
 `source ~/.bash_profile`

-and here we go, we can use this `ssh_internalhost` command to connect to internal host.
+and here we go, we can use this `ssh_someinternalhost` command to connect to internal host.

 ------------------------------------------------------
 To make it look like normal host and like normal SSH command, we can do the following: